aforward/writing/blog/doex-elixir-api-for-digital-ocean.md

 doex
 ```

-The output will show you what’s available on the command line, at this time that includes
+The output will show you what's available on the command line, at this time that includes

 ```bash
 doex v0.3.1